ashari-dev/fgh21-go-event-organizer/README.md

 ## Description

-Proyek ini adalah backend service yang dibangun menggunakan Go (Golang).
-Tujuan dari proyek ini adalah untuk menyediakan API yang kuat dan scalable untuk aplikasi Event Ogranizer (FindYourEvent).
+This project is a backend service built using Go (Golang).
+The goal of this project is to provide a robust and scalable API for the Event Ogranizer (FindYourEvent) application.

 ## Features